You Can Discover ASAP What You Should Be Doing With Your Life

 Consider the following two:

 Different kinds of jobs require different types of personalities.
 Not everyone, for example, can be salespersons.
-To be effective in marketing, you must be assertive, extroverted, communication-savvy, and empathic.
+To be effective in marketing, you must be assertive, extroverted, communication-savvy, and emphatic.
 If you tend to be shy or quiet, you’d be hard-pressed to get leads, much less sell anything!
 On the flip side, it’s usually the introvert and the introspective that would make good artists and accountants.
 Imagine sending a gregarious, energetic man to an 8-hour desk job.
 He’ll probably start hitting his head on the table in seconds!

 There are occasions when an exam on potential career choices provides a section on measuring aptitude.
 Aptitude refers to your potential in doing a particular work well, based on your innate skills and competencies related to the task.
 Unlike learning, which measures knowledge and skills after an education, aptitude can be measured before you even get your feet wet in a particular career.

-When you think about it, the questions that are answerable by these tests are just basic questions.
+When you think about it, the questions that are answerable by these tests are just fundamental questions.
 But the value that they can give a test-taker is immense.
-It’s always better to verify that you’re following the right career path while there’s still time to make changes ---- instead of suffering countless regrets at your deathbed.
+It’s always better to verify that you’re following the right career path while there’s still time to make changes ---- instead of suffering many regrets at your deathbed.
 The last thing you’d want in your old age is to be thinking: I wish I had taken that career choice test!

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.